Looking to spice up your grammar instruction? I have a few ideas for making engaging grammar lessons that might help.

 Why is this technique effective?
 Many students love funny new words.
 I try to use words that either sound humorous or that have an entertaining definition in my sentences.
 These are not words that I put on the final exam.
 Rather, it’s vocabulary that engages the students in the worksheet so that they want to dig into the context clues, guess the meaning of the word, and then check their answers.
 Many of my students walk away from grocabulary worksheets talking and laughing about the words they encountered.
 To me, this is a success because they were also working on the grammar skill for that day.
 You can view the Grocabulary exercises here.

-Upon completion of the minilesson instruction, I then have them pull their free write back out and look for errors (such as fragment)s.
+Upon completion of the mini-lesson instruction, I then have them pull their free write back out and look for growth areas (such as fragment)s.
 If a student says, “I don’t have any,” I have them trade with a partner and check each other’s work.
 If I’m covering material that is appropriate to students’ ability levels, there are generally mistakes related to that day’s lesson that can be fixed.

 This type of lesson generally resonates with students because it answers the question, “Why do I need this?” perfectly.